kjslag/XY/README.md

 Simulate the [XY model](https://en.wikipedia.org/wiki/Classical_XY_model) using webgl!
 Hold down the mouse button to apply a force that attracts vortices and repels anti-vortices!
-The vortices are emergent topological excitations with long range (2d) Coulomb interactions, similar to real world electrons!
+The vortices and anti-vortices are emergent topological excitations with long range (2d) Coulomb interactions, similar to real world electrons and positrons!

 Try it: <https://kjslag.github.io/XY/?Lx=512&Ly=512>